justindressel/website-hugo/content/authors/cory-panttaja/_index.md

   url: https://www.chapman.edu/physics

 # Short bio (displayed in user profile at end of posts)
-# bio:
-Cory is a first year physics major at Chapman University, with interest in theoretical physics and cosmology, as well as particapting heavily in the arts, such as theatre, painting, and singing.
-With physics as well as their artistic pursuits they hope to better understand our world and how we live in it as a global community.
+bio: Interested in theoretical physics and cosmology, as well as the arts, such as theatre, painting, and singing.

 interests:
 - Painting